silviamaggi/smd-com/_posts/2017-01-09-the-berlin-fascination.md

 Changes and renovations didn’t erase the memories of Berlin’s history and legacy.
 Sections of the Wall, memorials and museums are a constant reminder of the past.

 Stories and facts are still discussed, and passed on to the younger generations.
 We even participated in a fascinating talk at the hotel we stayed.
 I can’t put into words what I like so much about Berlin; probably I’ll figure it out one day.

 {% include pattern-imagegallery.html folder="/assets/images/gallery-berlin-fascination/" %}

-<small>All photos by Silvia Maggi</small>
+<p class="detached"><mark class="highlight small">Photo &copy; Silvia Maggi</mark></p>